The Transit of Mercury

 The time zone lettering is colour-coded to indicate whether the transit was wholly visible, partly visible or not visible from any given military and/or local time zone (the military time zone letters above and below the world map also change colour accordingly).
 Because the Earth's shadow fell obliquely across the time zones at this time of the year, in many cases one region of a time zone could see the transit whilst another region could not, despite the clock times being the same; wherever this situation occurred, the time zone data appears orange.
 For example, from India (military time zone E*, local zone IST) the start of the transit (at 16:42 IST) was visible so the initial period is shown in yellow.
 The start was also seen from Sri Lanka (SrL) and the Andaman & Nicobar Islands (AnN) - both of which use the IST time zone - so they are also shown in yellow at this stage.
 The transit was visible from all three locations until 18:00 IST, by which time the Andaman Islands had lost sight of the Sun (at sunset), hence the 'AnN' designator turns grey.
 By 18:30 IST the Sun had also set over Sri Lanka and Eastern India, so the 'SrL' designator turns grey whilst the IST designator turns orange (i.e. it was only partly visible from mainland India).
 The IST designator remains orange for an hour until 19:30 IST, by which time the Sun had finally set across the remainder of the country.
 Henceforth the IST designator - along with all the other data in the column - is shown in grey.

-The transit was wholly visible from time zones Z (with the exception of a couple of remote islands), N ('November'), P* ('Papa star'), Q ('Quebec') and Q* ('Quebec star'); consequently, these zones appear yellow throughout the animation.
-The transit was not visible from time zone I* ('India star', i.e. local zones ACST and SAST in central Australia) since it took place during the local night time, hence it is coloured grey throughout the animation.
+The transit was wholly visible from time zones Z (with the exception of a couple of remote islands), N ('November'), P* ('Papa star'), Q ('Quebec') and Q* ('Quebec star'); consequently, these zones appear yellow throughout the time/visibility map.
+The transit was not visible from time zone I* ('India star', i.e. local zones ACST and SAST in central Australia) since it took place during the local night time, hence it is coloured grey throughout the time/visibility map.
 From all other time zones, the transit visibility changes between not visible, partly visible and/or wholly visible, depending upon where the region was situated in relation to the Earth's shadow at any particular time.

 The line (curve) dividing the light and dark regions of the world (or of any planet or moon, for that matter) is known as the terminator.
 On the world map it is labelled Sunrise on the shadow's Eastern edge and Sunset on the shadow's Western edge.
 It follows that the closer to the terminator a particular daylight region of the world is positioned, the lower in the sky the Sun would have appeared from that region.